-The project is organized in two modules:
+The project is organized in three modules:

 1) Independent Fellowships for Bulgarian Scholars - funded by the America for Bulgaria Foundation - AFB (2009-2016).
 This module will provide a total of 50 fellowships to young and established scholars within a seven-year period.
 ABF assists in the development and growth of a vibrant private sector for the benefit of a free and democratic Bulgaria.
 Founded in 2008, the ABF is a successor to the Bulgarian American Enterprise Fund, an investment fund created by the U.S. government acting through the U.S. Agency for International Development.
 The grants provided by ABF will build on the legacy of goodwill and friendship that exists between the American people and the citizens of Bulgaria.